Best co-working and freelance spots in Amsterdam (UPDATED FOR 2019)

-Nat and I relocated to Amsterdam nearly 3 months ago now.
-Within that time, we’ve been lucky enough to explore and get to know this amazing city.
-As freelancers working remotely it was important we found some great co-working spaces / coffee shops where we could continue our hustle and also get down to work.
+Nat and I relocated to Amsterdam for 6 months in 2017/2018.
+Within that time, we were lucky enough to explore and get to know this amazing city.
+As freelancers working remotely it was important we found some great co-working spaces/coffee shops where we could continue our hustle and also get down to work.

-So we’ve collated our top 5 spots to hang out and “get s**t done”.
+So we’ve collated our top 5 spots to hang out and “get s**t done” from while we were there.
 You're welcome.

 After being recommended by a fellow expat pal we set off for a lovely stroll across Amsterdam’s canals to the other side of the city from where we live.
 We’d been told that Zoku was one of the best places to co-work in Amsterdam whilst being able to look out at amazing rooftop views of the city.

 The Pros: Amazing rooftop views and a beautiful working environment that is unrivalled by anywhere else in the city.
 Everyone LOOKS cool and the vibe is very chilled.
 A delicious lunch is provided if you purchase a day/month pass and you can have as many servings as you want (greedy, moi?).
 Also as the clientele are mostly international the co-working space is open 24/7 with fast and reliable Wi-Fi.

 The Cons: It’s expensive.
 It's 25 euros for a “day pass” which although included lunch (but no drinks other than tap water) & free access to the co-working facilities for the day felt a little steep.
 On top of that the staff weren’t very attentive.
 We ordered coffees and then had to ask three times over the next half an hour where they were.
 As we all know, a pre-10am caffeine fix is CRUCIAL to kick start your day off right.

 2. Coffee & Coconuts